gdha/horcm-utils-docs/source/bc_exec_configuration_file.rst

 The meanings of the variables (enclosed with bracket braces) are the same as with LAYOUT 1.0 format.
 If a variable has no definition then that means that the variable is empty (see above **EXCLUDE_MOUNTPOINTS** and **SUSPEND_SYNC** settings).

+The layout 2.0 is the deferred format for the future.